marsson/eventQueue/README.md

 ## The Design Principles
-The framework is based on an Open-source implementation, personalized to humm, in order to achieve the following design principles:
+The framework is based on an Open-source implementation, in order to achieve the following design principles:

 + Performance by Asyncrossity
 + Preemptive customer support